Mona-Jalilvand/Neon_PostgreSQL/README.md

 # Neon PostgreSQL Project

 ## Overview
-This project demonstrates how to use PostgreSQL with the Neon database platform.
+This project is a first step to self-learn PostgreSQL and demonstrates how to use PostgreSQL with the Neon database platform.
 It includes schema definitions, sample queries, and setup scripts.

 ## Features
 - Database schema for storing employee information.